 - Electric charges and their conservation, Coulomb’s law force between two point charges, forces between multiple charges; superposition principle, and continuous charge distribution.

 - Electric field, electric field due to a point charge, electric field lines; electric dipole, electric field due to a dipole; torque on a dipole in a uniform electric field.

-- Electric potential, potential difference, electric potential due to a point charge, a dipole and system of charges: equipotential surfaces, electrical potential energy of a system of two point charges and of electric diploes in an electrostatic field.
+- Electric potential, potential difference, electric potential due to a point charge, a dipole, and system of charges: equipotential surfaces, electrical potential energy of a system of two point charges and of electric dipoles in an electrostatic field.

-- Conductors and insulators, free charges and bound charges inside a conductor.
-Dielectrics and electric polarization, capacitors and capacitance, combination of capacitors in series and in parallel, capacitance of a parallel plate capacitor with and without dielectric medium between the plates, energy stored in a capacitor, Van de Graaff generator.
+- Conductors and insulators, free charges, and bound charges inside a conductor.
+Dielectrics and electric polarization, capacitors and capacitance, a combination of capacitors in series and in parallel, the capacitance of a parallel plate capacitor with and without dielectric medium between the plates, energy stored in a capacitor, Van de Graaff generator.

 UNIT II: Current Electricity

-- Carbon resistors, colour code for carbon resistors; series and parallel combinations of resistors; temperature dependence of resistance.
+- Carbon resistors, color code for carbon resistors; series and parallel combinations of resistors; temperature dependence of resistance.

 - Kirchhoff’s laws and simple applications.
 Wheatstone bridge, Meter Bridge.

 - Potentiometer principle and applications to measure potential difference, and for comparing emf of two cells; measurement of internal resistance of a cell.